Table of Contents

 Artisan-Style No-Knead Bread

-If youâre short on time (or energy), this no-knead bread is your go-to.
-With minimal effort, youâll have a crusty, artisan-style loaf that looks like it came from a bakery.
+This no-knead bread is your go-to if you’re short on time (or energy).
+With minimal effort, you’ll have an artisan-style loaf that looks like it came from a bakery.

 Ingredients: